yichin-weng/environment_sensoro_system/README.md

 ## System structure:

+###
-In order to build a system like the following figure, A multitask RTOS is needed.
+In order to build a system like the following figure, A multitask real-time OS need.
 ```plantuml
 node pc1(python)
 node sensor1(RTOS)